rehydratedmoon/foriran.io/README.md

 We used Astro for frontend becasue

-- it's simple and fast.
-It's crucial, specially for people in Iran on slow internet.
+- It's fast, which is crucial, specially for people in Iran on slow internet.

 ![image](https://user-images.githubusercontent.com/115207762/228970569-8e01bac5-4e92-4314-acdc-c53e71ba91d8.png)

-- It has greate stuff to manage content.
+- Easy to use plus, it has great stuff to manage content.

 - Also you can use components from react/vue/solid/svelte/... inside Astro using adaptors.
 So more people can contribute.